naszilla/nas-encodings/README.md

 # A Study on Encodings for Neural Architecture Search

+**Note: this repository has been combined with other naszilla projects into [naszilla/naszilla](https://github.com/naszilla/naszilla).
+This repo is deprecated and not maintained.
+Please use [naszilla/naszilla](https://github.com/naszilla/naszilla), which has more functionality.**

 [A Study on Encodings for Neural Architecture Search](https://arxiv.org/abs/2007.04965)\
 Colin White, Willie Neiswanger, Sam Nolen, and Yash Savani.\
 _arxiv:2007.04965_.